sylefeb/Silixel/README.md

 1. Third, run the simulation!
 The basic idea (we'll improve next) is to simulate  all LUTs in parallel.
 For each LUT, we read its four inputs and update its D output based on its configuration.
 Once nothing changes, we simulate a positive clock edge by updating the Q output to reflect the value of the D output.
 Rinse and repeat.

 And that's all there is to it for a basic, working simulator!
+Let's now briefly give an overview of the source code, and then take a closer look at how simulation behaves.
+This will give us a better understanding of how a gate network behaves, lead to some optimizations, and let us understand the performance tradeoffs.

+## Source code overview

 To give you a rough outline of the source code:
 - Step 1 is covered in the [synth.yosys](synth/synth.yosys) script and [synth.sh](synth.sh).
 - Step 2 is covered in [blif.cc](src/blif.cc) and [read.cc](src/read.cc)
 - Step 3 is covered in [simul_cpu.cc](src/blif.cc) and [simul_gpu.cc](src/read.cc), both being called from the main app [silixel.cc](src/silixel.cc).
 A second app does only CPU simulation -- [silixel_cpu.cc](src/silixel_cpu.cc) -- it is very simple so that can be a good starting point.
 The two important GPU shaders are [sh_simul.cs](src/sh_simul.cs) and [sh_posedge.cs](src/sh_posedge.cs).

+## A closer look

 ## Compile and run